 According to the Garland Encyclopedia, Lal Shahbaz Qalandar was referred to as Jhulelal (the red groom) because he was promised his friend’s daughter in marriage, but the friend died and later his friend’s son refused to allow the arranged marriage, causing Lal Shahbaz Qalandar grief.

 The 19th-century Sufi spiritual Manqabat Dama Dam Mast Qalandar is dedicated to Lal Shahbaz Qalandar and is widely popular in the subcontinent.

 Life of Lal Shahbaz Qalandar

 A contemporary of Rumi, he traveled throughout the Muslim world and settled in Sehwan, Sindh, where he was eventually buried.
 There is evidence of his presence in Sindh in 1196 when he met Pir Haji Ismail Panhwar of Paat and is believed to have arrived in Sehwan around 1251.

-Here he established a congregation (khanqah), taught Islam to Fuqhai Madarrsah and wrote his treatise Mizan- us-Surf, Kism-e-Doyum, Aqd and Zubdah.
-Lal Shahbaz was celibate.
+Here he established a congregation (Khanqah), taught Islam to Fuqhai Madarrsah, and wrote his treatise Mizan- us-Surf, Kism-e-Doyum, Aqd and Zubdah.
+Lal Shahbaz Qalandae was a celibate.